This page contains affiliate links and we may be compensated if you make a purchase after clicking on a link.

 barn roof wildfire

-ember protection, and interior automatic
+ember protection,

 sprinklers to protect the animals and the structure.